h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 ### OptiTrack

 #### **Timestamps in recording.**
-The [OptiTrack](https://optitrack.com/) motion capture system has recorded helmet (equiped by primary subject), the right hand, the left hand and the headband (equiped by auxiliary subject) motions as shown in [used devices](#used-devices).
-The recorded timestamps, motion data streams and object ids are stored in `/data/{take_id}/raw/optitrack.csv`.
-You can check the OptiTrack ids and their corresponding objects [here](https://github.com/lipengroboticsx/H2TC_code/tree/main/doc/data_file_explanation.md#reference).
+The [OptiTrack](https://optitrack.com/) motion capture system has recorded motions of the helmet (equiped by primary subject), the right hand, the left hand and the headband (equiped by the auxiliary subject)  as shown in the [sensor setting](#hardware-and-sensors).
+The recorded timestamps, motion data streams and the object ids are all stored in `/data/{take_id}/raw/optitrack.csv`.
+You can refer to the [reference](https://github.com/lipengroboticsx/H2TC_code/tree/main/doc/data_file_explanation.md#reference) for the OptiTrack ids and their corresponding objects.

 Note there exists the latency from the camera exposure to the data reception.
 We therefore use the timestamp of camera exposure as the timestamp of the frames by subtracting the latency from the original timestamps.
 ```